wisebrian/pinkPanther/README.md

 To test HTTP requests:
 ```
-curl http://localhost:8080/get -H "Host: my-service.my-company.com"           /// If you want to test
+curl http://localhost:8080/get -H "Host: httpbin.org"                         /// If you want to test
-curl http://localhost:8080/get -H "Host: httpbin.org"                         /// different Host headers
+curl http://localhost:8080/get -H "Host: my-service.my-company.com"           /// different Host headers

-curl http://localhost:8080/cache/5 -H "Host: my-service.my-company.com"       /// If you want to test cache hits
+curl http://localhost:8080/cache/5 -H "Host: httpbin.org"       /// If you want to test cache hits

 ```
-to simulate an upstream which exposes Cache-Control response headers, we can call the /cache/ttl endpoint of httpbin.
+To simulate an upstream which exposes Cache-Control response headers, we can call the `/cache/ttl` endpoint of `httpbin`.
 Revox will try to cache the HTTP response based on RFC 7234, using `github.com/lox/httpcache`.

-To make sure it is working you can open up a different terminal window and watch the logs by using the command listed earlier in the section and adding -i (include HTTP response headers) to the curl command.
+To make sure it is working you can open up a different terminal window and watch the logs by using the command listed earlier in the section and adding `-i` (include HTTP response headers) to the `curl` command.

 This will print out if the request was a cache hit or miss which can also be verified in the logs because no requests will be forwarded by the proxy.